-F. Enhance the integration and connectivity of the transportation system, across and between modes for people and freight
+F. Enhance the integration and connectivity of the transportation system, across and between modes for people and freight to support equity and justice and a complete streets approach

 The Rapid City Area Metropolitan Planning Organization transportation planning process is comprehensive and includes all modes of transportation and the mobility needs of all people.
 Multi-modal and intermodal transportation planning will help provide connectivity across all modes and for all users of the system.